postolachivlad/pokedex/README.md

 The goal of this task is to get a glimpse of your code style, how you think through a problem and a general level of your experience.
 You should aim to spend about 2 hours working on this.

-Please don't spend more time.
+This is a Sinatra application.
+Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort.
+The core of this has already been set up for you.
+Please see the section #Getting Started.
+If you want to learn more about Sinatra, you can find further information [here](http://sinatrarb.com/)

+### Instructions

 Clone this repository and push the results to your own github accout.
 When you're finished, please send us a link to the repo.

-### Instructions

 When a user visits the index page of this application, use the [pokemon API](https://pokeapi.co/docs/v2#pokemon), to fetch a random Pokemon and display the following three pieces of data:

 * Name
 * Image
-* API Url to get more information about this pokemon
+* API Url to get more information about this Pokemon

 **Hint: For the image, you can use the following URL once you've pulled the name:**
 > https://img.pokemondb.net/artwork/large/xxx.jpg

+How you retrieve this information is up to you.

-**For bonus points:** instead of just showing the *for more information URL*, use the API to show some additional stats about the current Pokemon, such as height, weight, species, abilities, etc. This is optional and just a suggestion of a direction to go if you finish early.
+**For bonus points:** Instead of just showing the *API URL* to get more information about this Pokemon, use the API to show some additional stats about the currently displayed Pokemon, such as height, weight, species, abilities, etc. This is optional and just a suggestion of a direction to go if you finish early.

 #### Having a fancy frontend is not necessary for this task, as long as it is readable and completes the requirements.